lars-3010/mcp-context-forge/plugins/external/llmguard/README.md

 ## Building and Testing

-1. `make build` - This builds two images `llmguardplugin` and `llmguardplugin-testing`.
+1. `task build` - This builds two images `llmguardplugin` and `llmguardplugin-testing`.
-2. `make start` - This starts three docker containers: `redis` for caching, `llmguardplugin` for the external plugin and `llmguardplugin-testing` for running test cases, since `llmguard` library had compatbility issues with some packages in `mcpgateway` so we kept the testing separate.
+2. `task start` - This starts three docker containers: `redis` for caching, `llmguardplugin` for the external plugin and `llmguardplugin-testing` for running test cases, since `llmguard` library had compatbility issues with some packages in `mcpgateway` so we kept the testing separate.
-3. `make stop` - This stops three docker containers: `redis` for caching, `llmguardplugin` for the external plugin and `llmguardplugin-testing`.
+3. `task stop` - This stops three docker containers: `redis` for caching, `llmguardplugin` for the external plugin and `llmguardplugin-testing`.

 ### Test Cases
 **File**:`mcp-context-forge/plugins/external/llmguard/tests/test_llmguardplugin.py`